hermannbene/pyflyvario/README.txt

-Experimental bluetooth variometer for paragliding using XCTRack app based on LK8EX1 flight instrument protocol.
+Experimental bluetooth variometer for paragliding using the XCTRack App or FlyMe.
+Communication based on LK8EX1 flight instrument protocol.

 Hardware recommendation.
 - Raspberry Pi Zero W